wp-plugins/wpgraphicstudio/readme.txt

   * Compatible integration with s2Member
   * Module text customizing for translating graphic modules to different languages
+  * Upload custom images for each module in the members area and graphic gallery sections
   * Members area
   * Members graphic galleries
   * Members can save, download, delete their created graphics